vmlaker/sherlock-cpp/README.rst

 ``conf/classifiers.conf`` file.
 By default, these are vanilla classifiers shipped with OpenCV distribution.
-You can edit this file to activate (or deactivate) classifiers, change search paths or add your own custom classifiers.
+You can edit this file to activate (or deactivate) classifiers, change search paths, add your own custom classifiers, and configure global object detection parameters.

 The parallel algorithm distributes tasks among multiple threads, a separate thread running one of the following tasks:

 A) Allocation of frame memory and video capture.
 B) Object detection (one thread per each Haar classifier.)
 C) Augmenting output with detection result and displaying the frame.
 D) Memory deallocation.

 Memory for every captured frame is shared between all threads.
 You can run the object detection algorithm with: